DamianB-BitFlipper/tezos-warranty/README.md

 ### Quick Setup

-This setup uses the address of an instance of this project already deployed on Florence.
-The downside is that you will not have any admin privileges, and thus will not be able to issue any warranty NFTs.
-You will be a simple user of the Warranty DApp which can receive NFTs and transfer those in your possession to any other address.
+This quick setup uses an instance of this smart contract already deployed on Florence.
+The downside is that you will not have any admin privileges, since the admin is already set.
+Consequently, you will not be able to issue any warranty NFTs.
+You will be a simple user of the warranty DApp which can receive NFTs and transfer those in your possession to any other address.

 ```bash
 # Run from the base directory of the project
 yarn web:dev
 ```

-Navigate to `localhost:3001` in a web browser to access the DApp.
+Navigate to `localhost:3001` in a web browser to open the DApp.

 ### Total Control